tatsuhirodev/Hikikomori/README.md

     _-Buy BNB directly from Binance here: https://www.binance.com/en/buy-sell-crypto_

-    _-Or, purchase them from other centralized exchanges_
+    _-Or, purchase it from other centralized exchanges_

 2. Download and install a MetaMask wallet on your computer or phone (and be sure to backup your password, private key(s) and secret recovery phrase): https://metamask.io